bbj3/bbj3.github.io/_posts/2020-03-18-ROC-curves-and-imbalanced-datasets.md

 In the rightmost classifier the True Positive Rate (TPR) is ca. 0.5 but our False Positive Rate (FPR) is very low (<0.1).
-The classifier to the left already has TPR of 1.0 but still a very low FPR (<0.2) - and for both of these classifiers we can let the FPR approach 0 as we add more negtive points in the upper-left corner.
+The classifier to the left already has TPR of 1.0 but still a very low FPR (<0.2) - and for both of these classifiers we can let the FPR approach 0 as we add more negative points in the upper-left corner.

-If we would increase the threshold (which would result in boundaries to the left of the two boundaries shown) we would get classifiers on with TRP=1 but increasing FPR.
+If we would increase the threshold (which would result in boundaries to the left of the two boundaries shown) we would get classifiers on with TPR=1 but increasing FPR.
 This would give use the flat line on the top of the ROC curve.

 All in all we see that by changing the threshold we would get a great result when measured by the ROC-AUC (close to 1).
 However this metric completely misses the fact that all of those classifiers are extremely poor when it comes to precision.